Printable Vote Center and Accessible Voting info page. (1 page, 283 KB)

-Vote Centers open the Saturday and Monday before Election Day and on Election Day.
+Vote Centers open the Saturday and Monday before the Primary and General Election Day and on Election Day for Special Elections.

 The centers are designed primarily for new voters needing to register, voters who lost or did not receive their ballots in the mail, voters needing to change their addresses, and voters wishing to vote using the Accessible Voting Unit.